steharr/ms3-holiday-review/README.md

 7. I want to edit a review on HolidayHub
 8. I want to delete a review on HolidayHub
 9. I want to see other users reviews on HolidayHub
+10. I want to see other users reviews by country on HolidayHub
-10. I want to see other users reviews by location on HolidayHub
+11. I want to see other users reviews by location on HolidayHub
-11. I want to see the best locations by holiday type on HolidayHub
+12. I want to see the best locations by holiday type on HolidayHub
-12. I want to see the cheapest rated locations on HolidayHub
+13. I want to see the cheapest rated locations on HolidayHub
-13. I want to see the best rated locations on HolidayHub
+14. I want to see the best rated countries on HolidayHub
-14. I want the process of writing a review to be simple and intuitive
+15. I want the process of writing a review to be simple and intuitive
-15. I want the process of reading another users' review to be interesting and visually appealling
+16. I want the process of reading another users' review to be interesting and visually appealling
-16. I want to view another person's profile on HolidayHub
+17. I want to view another person's profile on HolidayHub

+As the business owner of this site,
+1. I want to provide unbiased, user driven travel advice
+2. I want to earn money by providing links to affiliate holiday booking sites.
+Users should have the ability to quickly go to an affiliate sites to book holidays while viewing other users reviews.